tarantool/ansible-cartridge/examples/getting-started-app/README.md

 ![Replicasets](./images/replicasets.png)

-Note, that `storage-1` replicaset has two roles: `storage` and it's dependency `vshard-storage`, `app-1` has roles: `api` and `vshard-router`.
+Note that the `storage-1` replica set has two roles, `storage` and its dependency `vshard-storage`, and the `app-1` replica set has roles, `api` and `vshard-router`.

-Now you can't edit replicaset using Ansible, but we already have PR with this feature!
+You can't edit a replica set using Ansible, but we already have a PR with this feature!

-### Bootstrap Vshard
+### Bootstrap vshard

-Now, when we have both `vshard-storage` and `vshard-router` replicasets, we can bootstrap vshard.
+Now, when we have defined both `vshard-storage` and `vshard-router` replica sets, we can bootstrap vshard.
-Just set `cartridge_bootstrap_vshard` flag and run the playbook again.
+Just set the `cartridge_bootstrap_vshard` flag and run the playbook again.

 ```yaml
 ---